 Dr. Thomas Reynolds, the person who has done the most to develop means-end decision-making theory and laddering research techniques, is now focused on bringing his insights to educators and schools.
 If children can be trained to be more aware of how their decisions relate to their goals, they will make better, more rational life choices and accept responsibility for the choices they make.

-Contributed to BSI by: Carol Phillips, Founder, Brand Amplitude
+Contributed to Branding Strategy Insider by: Carol Phillips, Founder, Brand Amplitude